 |1920 X 1080||16:9||6000 - 8000 kbps, depending on the amount of motion in the video.|

-When you choose or create a video encoding preset for your master video file, make sure that the preset has the same aspect ratio as the master video file.
+When you choose or create a video encoding preset for your primary video file, make sure that the preset has the same aspect ratio as the primary video file.
 The aspect ratio is the ratio of the width to the height of the video.

 To determine the aspect ratio of a video file, obtain the file’s metadata, and note the file’s width and height (see Obtain a file’s metadata).
 Then use this formula to determine the aspect ratio: